-How do I stop the Firewall from blocking my Internet connection?
+How do I stop the firewall from blocking my connection?

-- Click Windows Defender Firewall to open that Control Panel applet.
+- Click on Windows Defender Firewall to open that Control Panel applet.

-- Then click Allow an app or feature through Windows Defender Firewall to open the setting shown below.
+- Then click Allow an app or feature through Windows Defender Firewall to open the setting.

 - Press the Change settings button.